itnow/dev_notes/Docker.rst

 --tty, -t           Allocate a pseudo-TTY.
 --attach, -a        Attach to STDIN, STDOUT or STDERR.
 --network string    Connect a container to a network.
+--publish, -p       Publish a container’s port(s) to the host.
+--publish-all, -P   Publish all exposed ports to random ports.
 --restart string    Restart policy to apply when a container exits
                     (default "no").
 --rm                Automatically remove the container when it exits.